ZahinMai/HVAC-Occupancy-Detection/section-1-data-collection.md

 # Section 1 - Data collection

+---

 **Objective: Using an Arduino and UNO sensors, gather real time data on air quality factors (temperature, humidity, and CO<sub>2</sub>) in this room, and how they vary with the number of occupants in a room.**

-An Arduino is a small microcontroller board that you can easily program to control electronic devices like lights, motors, and sensors.
+An Arduino is a small microcontroller board that you can program to control electronic devices like lights, motors, and sensors.
-It's commonly used for hobby projects and prototyping because it's affordable and user-friendly.
+It is commonly used for hobby projects and prototyping because it is affordable and user-friendly.

 ## 1. Setting up the hardware